 First, we highly recommend that you download the My Disney Experience app.
-You’ll be able to use this app to check park times, make FastPass+ reservations (when they’re available), make dining reservations, check the wait times for the rides, look at park maps, and SO MUCH MORE.
+You’ll be able to use this app to check park times, make Disney Genie+ ride selections (more on that in a second), make dining reservations, check the wait times for the rides, look at park maps, and SO MUCH MORE.

 You’ll also be able to create accounts for your family members on there, link your tickets, and link MagicBands too.

 Click here to see the steps you should take on My Disney Experience NOW before your upcoming Disney World trip.